| Crates.io | feluda |

 Generate Software Bill of Materials (SBOM) for your project:

-# Generate SPDX format SBOM to console
+# Generate SPDX format SBOM only

-feluda --sbom spdx
+feluda sbom spdx

-# Generate SPDX SBOM to file
+# Generate SPDX format SBOM to file

 Supported SBOM Formats: